 Policy MSOS-1.
-Pedestrian Connections to Coastal Trail, Development adjacent to the Coastal Trail shall provide pedestrian connections to the City's Coastal Trail as feasible and as necessary to ensure coastal access per the policies of the Coastal General Plan and in compliance with Map OS-3.
-Where required, a pedestrian improvements shall include crosswalks at all road intersections along the Coastal Drive, construction of multi-use trail connections from existing projects and rights of way (with adjacency to the Coastal Trail) the crosswalk/sidewalk to to the existing multi-use trail of Noyo Headland Parks, and installation of trailhead signage and amenities (e.g., bike racks, dog bag dispensers, trash cans) where necessary and feasible.
+Pedestrian Connections to Coastal Trail.
+Development adjacent to the Coastal Trail shall provide pedestrian connections to the City's Coastal Trail as feasible and as necessary to ensure coastal access per the policies of the Coastal General Plan and in compliance with Map OS-3.
+Where required, pedestrian improvements shall include construction of multi-use trail connections from existing projects and rights of way (with adjacency to the Coastal Trail) to the existing multi-use trail of Noyo Headland Park, and installation of trailhead signage and amenities (e.g., bike racks, dog bag dispensers, trash cans) where necessary and feasible.